V4Fire/Client/src/traits/i-access/README.md

 ### focus

-Sets focus to the component
+Sets the focus to the component
 The method has the default implementation.

 ```typescript